Sleep Stages (Light, Deep, REM)

 REM Sleep

-Wakefulness, light sleep, and deep sleep are all stages in NREM sleep.
-This final stage, REM sleep, is when the eyes begin to rapidly move underneath the eyelids.
+Wakefulness, light sleep, and deep sleep are all NREM sleep stages.
+This final stage, REM sleep, is when the eyes rapidly move underneath the eyelids.

 The muscles are completely relaxed during this stage of sleep, but the brain is moving a lot faster.
 This is the stage of sleep when you typically experience dreams.
 The respiration also increases during REM sleep.

 REM sleep is also known as “active sleep” or “paradoxical sleep.”
-It’s paradoxical because while the body seems to be “paralyzed,” the mind is certainly not.
+It’s paradoxical because while the body seems “paralyzed,” the mind is certainly not.

 If you’ve ever experienced sleep paralysis, you know just how “paralyzed” the body is at this time.
 Sleep paralysis occurs when the mind becomes conscious, but the body is still in REM sleep mode.
-Try as hard as you might, you cannot move your limbs or yell out.
+Try as hard as possible; you cannot move your limbs or yell out.
 You may also project your dreams onto what you are seeing, which is why some people claim to see demons or other figures in their room while in sleep paralysis.
-Needless to say, it’s pretty freaky.
+It’s pretty freaky.

-REM sleep may last for up to an hour at a time, but progresses as the night progresses.
+REM sleep may last up to an hour but progresses as the night progresses.
 We spend about 25% of our time in REM sleep, dreaming away.

 Can You Skip Sleep Stages?

-If you want to get a good night’s sleep and wake up on the right side of the bed, moving through these stages is crucial.
-The body has a natural instinct to sleep and move through these cycles, and cues outside of the body can easily disrupt any of these stages.
-Prepare yourself accordingly for sleep and you’ll get the most out of your 7-9 hours.
+Moving through these stages is crucial if you want to get a good night’s sleep and wake up on the right side of the bed.
+The body has an instinct to sleep and move through these cycles, and cues outside of the body can easily disrupt any of these stages.
+Prepare yourself accordingly for sleep, and you’ll get the most out of your 7-9 hours.

 Understand Circadian Rhythms